Trump pitches a sequel, but shies away from attacking rivals

 Though DeSantis, seen as Trump's biggest potential rival, is frequently a subject of name-calling and other attacks in Trump's social media posts and in interviews, he wasn't mentioned directly in Trump's address before conservative activists, who earlier in the day applauded when an old video clip of the Florida governor was shown in a montage.

-While CPAC was once a must-stop for candidates mulling Republican presidential runs, DeSantis and other major likely contenders skipped this year's gathering amid scandal and as the group increasingly became aligned with Trump.
+While CPAC was once a must-stop for candidates mulling Republican presidential runs, DeSantis and other major likely contenders skipped this year's gathering amid scandal and as the group has increasingly become aligned with Trump.

 The former president's enduring popularity with this segment of voters was on display throughout the conference this week.
 Some attendees wore Trump-themed outfits, with "MAGA" hats and sequined jackets.

-Members of his family and his presidential administration were swarmed like celebrities and dominated the list of speakers.
-Other potential and declared candidates who spoke received only tepid applause.
+Members of his family and his presidential administration were swarmed like celebrities in the hallways and dominated the list of speakers.
+The handful of other potential and declared candidates not named Trump who spoke received only tepid applause.

 Nearly all — 95% of respondents — said they approved of Trump's performance as president.